takamido/NGC_data_baseball/README.md

 -models: machine learning model for NGC analysis imported from the original repository.

 -NGC_analysis.ipynb: sample code for the NGC analysis with input_datasets.

-## Input_datasets
+You can run this code in Google Colaboratory or other applications.

+## Detailes of the input_datasets
+The uploaded datasets

 ## Reference
 [1]